jmhuie/SlicerBiomech/README.md

 **Volume:** Select the volume node associated with the segmentation node (optional).
 Used for calculating mean voxel intensity.

 **Slice:** Select which orthogonal axis to perform calculations on.
-Based on the 3D Slicer layout: Red = slice, Green = column, and Yellow = row.

 **Sample slices:** User has the option do calculations in percent intervals along the length of the segment.
 Enter zero to do calculations for every slice.